 “I do not understand how anyone can live without some small place of enchantment to turn to.” ― Marjorie Kinnan Rawlings

-A recent stroll down Dodecanese Boulevard on a sunny afternoon felt like a trip to the Greek Islands – shells and sponges; baklava and gyros; worry beads and Madonnas.
+A recent stroll down Dodecanese Boulevard on a sunny afternoon felt like a trip to the Greek Islands.
+Shells and sponges; baklava and gyros; worry beads and Madonnas all competed for tourists’ attention.
 But instead of being in the middle of the Aegean Sea … I was in Tarpon Springs.
 Florida.

 For most visitors, Florida is nothing more than two long beaches, with a dot-of-Disney between.
 But off-the-beaten-path types know there’s much more to the Sunshine State.
 We lived in St. Augustine, Florida for a few years, which enabled us to discover many wonderful small towns, and one of our favorites is Tarpon Springs.

 We have chased gyros around the globe – from London to Athens to Amman – and back to New York, Chicago, and now … Mobile, Alabama!
 Who knew!

 When we lived in St. Augustine, Florida we built a little cottage a few blocks from the beach.
 It had a postage-stamp sized garden that we loved.
 And this terra cotta lion presided over its tiny, frog-filled pond.